themanyone/firstpage/README.md

 1. Delete all the sitemap files. `rm sitemap.*`
 2. Refresh the page (Press `F5` in the browser) to rebuild them.
-3. Delete sitemap.nav to rebuild the menu *again*.
+3. Delete sitemap.nav to reconstruct the menu *again*.
 4. It should pick up all the latest files now.

 ### Rebuild cached files

-It may be desirable to rebuild some cached files to push changes out immediately before that ad campaign runs, etc.
+It may be desirable to recreate some cached files to make sure they are up to date before that ad campaign runs, etc.

 1. Delete the .cache file(s) that need rebuilt. `rm myShortcut.md.cache`
 2. Touch the shortcut with an earlier date. `touch -t 01010000 myShortcut.md`